cunger/escape-velocity/content/docs/atoms.md

 Elements with {{< katex "Z<20" >}} tend to be stable if {{< katex "\frac{N}{Z}=1" >}}, i.e. if they have the same number of protons and neutrons in the nucleus.
 In contrast, e.g. {{< katex "{}^{14}_{\ 6}C" >}} (carbon-14) is unstable.

-For elements with high $Z$, the stable ratio is about {{< katex "\frac{N}{Z}=1.5" >}}, i.e. if they have more neutrons than protons.
+For elements with high {{< katex "Z" >}}, the stable ratio is about {{< katex "\frac{N}{Z}=1.5" >}}, i.e. if they have more neutrons than protons.
 The reason is that the strong force that holds together protons in the nucleus (overcoming their electrostatic repulsion) acts only at very short distances.
 In larger nuclei, the distances get too big and finally repulsion begins to win over.
 More neutrons can help keeping a balance, but only up to a certain point; elements with {{< katex "Z>83" >}} are pretty much all unstable.

 Especially stable are nuclei with a _magic number_ of {{< katex "Z" >}} or {{< katex "N = 2, 8, 20, 28, 50, 82, 126" >}}, as the average binding energy per nucleon is higher than expected (probably because they correspond to closed shells in the nucleus).
 Also, atoms with a magic number of neutrons are reluctant to absorb neutrons and thus make good materials where neutron absorption must be avoided.